ijokarumawak/nifi-deploy-process-group/README.md

 ## Restrictions

 - Current and target Process Groups must have the identical set of input and output ports
+- In a template file, template.name and snippet.processGroups.name should be the same, and follow a naming convention, `<name>:<version>`

 ## How it works